About The DNA Synthesis Call

 - Access to large-scale DNA synthesis and assembly capabilities

-- Access to integrated genome technologies and informatics pipelines — from sequencing data generation and database mining including JGI genome databases (Genome portal; bacteria: IMG; fungi: MycoCosm; plants: Phytozome), to construct design, DNA synthesis, microbial strain engineering, transcriptomics, and high-throughput functional characterization.
+- Access to integrated genome technologies and informatics pipelines — from sequencing data generation and database mining including JGI genome databases (Genome portal; bacteria: IMG; fungi: MycoCosm; plants: Phytozome), to construct design, DNA synthesis, and microbial strain engineering.

 Additionally, our value proposition is to enable users to study the function of genes that are otherwise difficult to source from environmental samples, including uncultured microbes and higher plants.
 For consortium-type projects, we can help coordinate the consortiums to publish articles on the highest impact journals.

 Proposals to access these capabilities may be submitted to the JGI at any time in the form of brief white papers.
 Proposals are reviewed twice a year for scientific merit, DOE relevance, proposed usage by the applicant/community, and the applicant’s track record.
 Applicants are encouraged to review Synthetic Biology Internal Review Process guidelines, as insufficient information will delay or potentially defer approval for the proposal.

 For questions about whether your project is appropriate, or for program specifics or technical guidance, please contact Yasuo Yoshikuni (program head) and Miranda Harmon-Smith (project manager).
 For questions about the application process, please contact Miranda Harmon-Smith.